 - Read DLP policy events including detected sensitive data (only if pulling “DLP.All” from Management Activity)

-- Generate a new key (also called a client secret for your application) and copy/record it for later use.
-This is done in the left-hand menu under Certificates & secrets and can be done by clicking Add a new secret.
+- Generate a new key (also called client secret value in the application) and copy/record it for later use.
+This is done in the left-hand menu under Certificates & secrets and can be done by clicking New client secret.
 Learn more here.

-Azure only displays the client secret at the time you initially generate it.
-You cannot navigate back to this page and retrieve the client secret later.
+Azure only displays the client secret value at the time you initially generate it.
+You cannot navigate back to this page and retrieve the client secret value later.